nina-z-zhang/GA4-Traffic-Source-Dashboard-/README.md

 **Calculation 2 — key events per session (quality check):**
 - Direct: 39,881 key events ÷ 71,505 sessions = **0.56 key events per session**
-- This means the average Direct session doesn't even complete one tracked action
+- This means the average Direct session doesn't complete one tracked action

-**Observation:** Scanning the Engagement Rate column row by row, Direct sits at 22.6% while every other meaningful channel is above 60%.
+**Observation:** Scanning the Engagement Rate column row by row, Direct is 22.6% while every other meaningful channel is above 60%.
 That contrast is immediate and flags Direct as a low-quality traffic source despite its volume dominance.

 </details>